fcsonline/tmux-thumbs/README.md

     -x, --regexp <regexp>...
-Use this regexp as extra pattern to match --select-bg-color <select_background_color>    Sets the background color for selection [default: black] --select-fg-color <select_foreground_color>    Sets the foreground color for selection [default: blue]
+Use this regexp as extra pattern to match --select-bg-color <select_background_color>    Sets the background color for selection [default: black] --select-fg-color <select_foreground_color>    Sets the foreground color for selection [default: blue] -t, --target <target>                              Stores the hint in the specified path
 ```